 If an atypical nevus is found to contain cancerous melanocytes, the dermatologist will remove the entire mole or scar from the biopsy site by cutting out the entire area, as well as a rim of normal skin around it.
 They will then suture the wound, i.e. stitch the wound to close it.
 This treatment is carried out to ensure that any melanoma-containing cells are removed in their entirety, preventing melanoma from spreading elsewhere in the body.

 Even though benign moles do not pose health risks such as melanomas, many people opt to have them removed.
 Most people who seek to have nevi removed do so for cosmetic reasons, for instance, if one is embarrassed about how a particular mole or moles look, or practical reasons such as if they snag on clothing or impede shaving.

-Alternatively, the nevus can be cut or "shaved" off the skin.
-Some nevi may have subcutaneous cells (which reside underneath the skin), so the doctor might need to make a deeper cut to remove the entire mole to prevent it from growing back.
+Alternatively, the nevus can be cut off the skin.
+Some nevi may have subcutaneous cells, which reside underneath the skin, so the doctor might need to make a deeper cut to remove the entire mole to prevent it from growing back.
 The cut may require stitches.

 Nevi can also be frozen off with liquid nitrogen.
 The dermatologist will swab or spray a small amount of super-cold liquid nitrogen on the mole or skin tag.
 After it has been frozen off, there might be a blister at the site where it was, but this usually heals on its own.

 By taking appropriate measures to avoid sun damage, a person can:

 - Prevent new nevi from developing

 - Prevent existing melanocytic nevi from developing melanoma skin cancer

 - Wear sunscreen with a high sun protection factor (SPF), such as SPF 50

 - Use sun-protective clothing, such as wide-brimmed hats, sleeves and long pants